FrancisRussell/ferrous-actions/README.md

 ## Status

-- [ ] CI builds can produce commits in a release repository so that action can be used
+- [x] CI builds can produce commits in a release repository so that action can be used
 - [x] `rustup` installation
 - [x] `rustup` installation of specified toolchains
-- [ ] `cross` support (implemented but untested)
+- [x] `cross` support
 - [x] Invoking `cargo` commands
 - [x] Annotation generation from `cargo` commands
 - [x] Validate that all known supplied parameters are used